tsnl/qy/README.md

 ; used to define functions, which are polymorphically typed by default.
 ; NOTE: top-level functions are also generic type definitions.
+;       you can use a function name to identify the data-type it returns.

 def point_v1 (xyz, r, c) =
     return {